VirtualLink

-VirtualLink was a proposed USB-C alternate mode that was historically intended to allow the power, video, and data required to power virtual reality headsets to be delivered over a single USB-C cable and connector instead of set of three different cables as it was in older headsets.
+VirtualLink was a proposed USB-C Alternate Mode that was historically intended to allow the power, video, and data required to power virtual reality headsets to be delivered over a single USB-C cable instead of a set of three different cables as it was in older headsets.
 The standard was supported by Nvidia, AMD, HTC Vive, Oculus VR, Valve, and Microsoft.
 The VirtualLink Consortium was chaired by Rambo Jacoby representing Nvidia.
-VirtualLink never launched successfully.

 VirtualLink specifications

 According to its specifications, the VirtualLink cable consisted of: